 “I think I want to ride my bike.
 You don’t have to swing your arm to ride a bike.”

 “That’s a great idea!
-I’ll have to check your tires.”
+I’ll check your tires tomorrow.”
 He paused.
-“And you have to wear your helmet.”
+“But you have to promise to wear your helmet!”

 6 p.m.
 Monday, March 31

 I was lying on the treatment table.
 Electrodes were stuck to my shoulder.
-Mom was hoping e-stim would stimulate my nerve.
-In order for my shoulder to work, I needed it to grow.
+Mom was hoping e-stim would stimulate my axillary and suprascapular nerves.
+In order for my shoulderdeltoid to work, I needed them to grow.

 “On three.
 One, two, three.”
 Mom turned on the power supply.